dawapaljor/sft-report/src/pages/content/0-report.md

 - November 11: threats to activists before Xi Jinping’s arrival;
 - November 12 to 14: mobilization and transport of CCP supporters;
-- November 14: Xi Jinping’s arrival at the San Francisco International Airport; harassment and intimidation at the airport and along the expected route of his motorcade; an assault at the St.Regis, where the Chinese delegation is reported to be staying;
+- November 14: Xi Jinping’s arrival at the San Francisco International Airport; harassment and intimidation at the airport and along the expected route of his motorcade; an assault at the St. Regis, where the Chinese delegation is reported to be staying;
-- November 15: another assault at the St.Regis; multiple attacks at the Hyatt Regency, where a banquet for Xi Jinping is held;
+- November 15: another assault at the St. Regis; multiple attacks at the Hyatt Regency, where a banquet for Xi Jinping is held;
 - November 16: multiple attacks near the Moscone Center where Xi attends the APEC summit; and
 - November 17: multiple attacks at the San Francisco International Airport when Xi Jinping departs.

 Interspersed with accounts of the events as they unfolded are identifications and profiles of united front figures and groups that, to varying extents, were associated with and/or involved in the harassment and intimidation of and assaults on protesters.

-<h2  id="saturdaynov11" class="text-4xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Saturday, November 11</h2>
+<h2  id="saturdaynov11" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Saturday, November 11</h2>

-### *Three days before Xi’s arrival in San Francisco*
+ *Three days before Xi’s arrival in San Francisco*
 Threats against activists were made even before Xi Jinping’s arrival on November 14.

 ### Threat against Yao Cheng